changwon22/changwon22/README.md

 ## 🔬 Current Work

 I'm currently working on a project that explores the **Maximizing Sparsity Problem in Neural Networks** using a **Mixed-Integer Programming (MIP)** framework.
-This work aims to bridge **continuous optimization techniques** with **discrete decision modeling** to achieve efficient and explainable neural architectures.
+This work aims to bridge **discrete optimization techniques** with **discrete/continuous decision modeling** to achieve efficient and explainable neural architectures.

 ---